cordell-stocker/CS.Resources/howto-add-sshkey-to-github.md

 # How To Add an SSH key to your GitHub

+## Tips When Reading Instructions
+- Never blindly follow instructions!
+Make sure you actually understand what is going on.
+If you don't, spend some time on Google.
+- Read the entire instructions before starting to actually work.
+  - You may find that the instructions are for something completely different than what you are wanting.
+  - Maybe the instructions start using weird third-party tools half-way through that you don't want.
+    - Maybe you know a different way than using the third-party tools, in which case you can still use the instuctions.
+In computer science, there's always more than one way!
+- Pay attention to results of commands.
+Sometimes errors happen which could be caused by many reasons:
+  - Typed the command wrong.
+  - APIs are different between versions.
+    - Example: previous version you could call `make cat with hat`, but now you have to call `make a cat in a hat`.
+      Developers make many changes, this is why it is important to fully understand what the commands are trying to accomplish!
+  - The author of the instructions wrote down the wrong command or used the wrong formatting
+  \(more common than you may think!\).
+    - Reading the entire instructions before starting can help with this problem.
+You might be able to figure out what the author was trying to do.
+- If you're unsure how a command is supposed to be formatted, look up examples!

+### Harsh Lesson

+If you're only goal is to finish as quickly as possible, you're in the wrong major.
+You need to actually understand what you are typing.
+Understanding sometimes means hours of researching, testing, and trial and error.
+Sometimes certain things take years to even begin to actually understand \(e.x.
+JavaFX\).

+# Instructions

 Open a terminal.
 If on Windows, use [Git Bash](https://git-scm.com/downloads).

 ## Check For Existing SSH Keys